 - Nancy being locked outside of the hotel when she looks for the green medallion.
 Imagine the fear of being trapped in the freezing cold and not knowing what to do.
 It's especially frightening once you learn that Lisa set Nancy up, possibly intending to kill her for the diamond.

 - Everything about Maya's abduction falls under Adult Fear.
 Your daughter has been kidnapped and may be hidden somewhere in a building scheduled for demolition in a few days.
 You have no leads of where she may be and you could never see her ever again.

 - The electrified gate Nancy encounters on the second day.

 - The music can get pretty dark-sided.
 The intro to the song "Theater", "Lobby" or the "Danger" songs for example contribute to the creepy atmosphere already created by the paranoia of the kidnapping/demolition and the dusty redness of the theater.

 - The climax.
 Nancy has a limited amount of time before the theatre is torn apart.
 What's more is that Joseph has her locked in the projectionist's room and blocks her path to the marquee lights.
 Unless you select the correct choice, Nancy, Joseph and Maya will all die.

 #06 Secret of the Scarlet Hand

-The entire endgame sequence wherein you are trapped inside an airtight monolith with a corpse.
-And you only have a limited time to figure out how to get out, because if you don't, you'll suffocate (a fact Nancy helpfully reminds you of fairly often).
+- The entire endgame sequence wherein you are trapped inside an airtight monolith with a corpse.
+And if you think that sounds bad, you also only have a limited time to figure out how to get out, because if you don't, you'll suffocate (a fact Nancy helpfully reminds you of fairly often).
 Oh, and it's pitch black, so you have to use a tiny green glowstick to see.
 Have fun!